Quasa

 8 Lesser-Known Ways To Boost Your Page SpeedOptimize them with these strategies:

-• Use Font-Display Property: Apply `font-display: swap` in CSS to show fallback fonts while custom fonts load, ensuring text visibility.
+• Use Font-Display Property: Apply font-display: swap in CSS to display fallback fonts while custom fonts load, keeping text visible.

-• Leverage System Fonts: Use device-native fonts (e.g., -apple-system for iOS) for instant loading without sacrificing aesthetics.
+• Leverage System Fonts: Rely on device-native fonts (for example, -apple-system on iOS) for instant loading without sacrificing visual appeal.

 5. Lazy Load Offscreen Images

-Lazy loading defers the loading of images outside the user’s viewport until they’re needed.
+Lazy loading defers the loading of images outside the viewport until they are needed.

 This technique:

-• Reduces Initial Load Time: Loads only visible images, speeding up page interactivity.
+• Reduces Initial Load Time: Only visible images load immediately, accelerating page interactivity.

-• Saves Bandwidth: Downloads images on-demand, conserving user data and server resources.
+• Saves Bandwidth: Images are downloaded on demand, conserving both user data and server resources.

-Implement lazy loading with HTML’s `loading="lazy"` attribute or JavaScript libraries like Lozad.js for efficient image handling.
+Implement lazy loading with HTML’s loading="lazy" attribute or JavaScript libraries such as Lozad.js for efficient image handling.

 6. Preconnect to Required Origins

 Establishing server connections takes time.
-The `preconnect` directive lets browsers set up connections to external resources (e.g., CDNs, APIs) in advance, reducing latency.
+The preconnect directive allows browsers to initiate connections to external resources (CDNs, APIs, etc.) ahead of time, reducing latency.

 Benefits include:

-• Faster Resource Fetching: Pre-established connections speed up asset delivery.
+• Faster Resource Fetching: Pre-established connections accelerate asset delivery.

-• Smoother Experience: Quicker loading of fonts, scripts, or animations enhances user satisfaction.
+• Smoother Experience: Quicker loading of fonts, scripts, or animations improves user satisfaction.

-Add `<link rel="preconnect">` to your HTML for critical third-party domains, ensuring seamless resource access.
+Add <link rel="preconnect"> to your HTML for critical third-party domains to ensure seamless resource access.

 7. Minimize Main Thread Work

-8 Lesser-Known Ways To Boost Your Page SpeedThe browser’s main thread handles tasks like parsing HTML, executing JavaScript, and rendering.
-Overloading it slows down performance.
+8 Lesser-Known Ways To Boost Your Page SpeedThe browser’s main thread manages HTML parsing, JavaScript execution, and rendering.
+Excessive work on this thread slows performance.

 Optimize with:

-• Break Up Long JavaScript Tasks: Split large scripts into smaller, asynchronous chunks using techniques like code splitting or Web Workers.
+• Break Up Long JavaScript Tasks: Split large scripts into smaller asynchronous chunks using code splitting or Web Workers.

-• Streamline Parsing and Compilation: Use minified code and tools like V8’s TurboFan to optimize JavaScript execution.
+• Streamline Parsing and Compilation: Use minified code and tools such as V8’s TurboFan to optimize JavaScript execution.

-Reducing main thread work ensures smoother interactions and faster page rendering.
+Reducing main-thread work leads to smoother interactions and faster page rendering.

 8. Switch from MySQL to MariaDB

-8 Lesser-Known Ways To Boost Your Page SpeedDatabase performance can impact page speed, especially for dynamic websites.
+8 Lesser-Known Ways To Boost Your Page SpeedDatabase performance directly affects page speed, especially on dynamic sites.

 MariaDB, a MySQL fork, offers performance advantages in certain scenarios: